arindas/arindas.github.io/content/blog/segmented-log-rust.md

 Now there's a new problem: the last two rows of students can't hear the teacher properly.
 What do they do now?
-The teacher needs a solution that enables them to give them the same set of instructions to the backbenchers without actually giving them the answers.
+The teacher needs a solution that enables them to give the same set of instructions to the backbenchers without actually giving them the answers.

 The solution here is to give the instructions in writing.
 However, in an